 Candidates must hold a bachelor’s degree or advanced degree from an accredited institution and have a passion for the College’s mission of environmental stewardship.
 Competitive candidates will have five or more years of successful fundraising experience or similar professional experience that applies to this senior role.
 Preference will be given to candidates who have experience working in higher education.
 Outstanding communication, team mindset, and interpersonal skills are required.

 To apply interested candidates must submit a cover letter and résumé to Ms. Katie Lavin, Assistant to the President, at email@example.com.
-The search committee will begin to review candidate materials on February 8, 2015 and the search will continue until a successful appointment has been made.
+The deadline for submitting materials is March 1, 2015.

 Sterling College is an equal opportunity employer and will not discriminate against any person on the basis of race, religion, national origin or sex in violation of Title VII.
 Sterling College prohibits discrimination against employees, applicants for employment and students on the basis of age, color, disability, marital status, national origin, race, religion, sex, sexual orientation, gender identity or expression, or veteran’s status.